 Coach Kelly Svihovec

 Kelly is the new Training Coordinator and a Run Coach with PYRC Training.
 She was formerly a Run Coach and Training Coordinator at Life Time in Cary, NC for 3 1/2 years, and is a stay at home mom to 3 young kids.
 She’s a lifelong soccer player, turned into distance runner in 2005.
 She’s run too many half marathons to count, 2 full marathons, a 20-mile trail race, and many shorter distance races (road and trail).
 She has a passion for shorter distance speed work, though continues to try to master the longer distances, and absolutely loves coordinating anything running-related.
 Kelly is heavily involved in the local running community and is in her 3rd year on the Holly Springs Half Marathon Board.
+Kelly is a certified RRCA run coach as well as CPR/First Aid certified.

 Coach Chris Adkins